spree/spree/guides/content/api/orders.md

 ## Update Address

-To add address information to an order, please see the <%= link_to "address to delivery", 'checkouts', 'address') section of the Checkouts guide.
+To add address information to an order, please see the [address to delivery](/api/checkouts.html#address) section of the Checkouts guide.

 ## Empty